 How wide is an ADA bathroom door?

-The door opening should be at least 32 inches wide to accommodate wheelchairs and walkers.
+The doorway should be at least 32 inches wide to accommodate wheelchairs and walkers.
 Clearance around the door should be at least 36 inches.

 What is required for bathroom handrails and grab bars?